BrianHenryIE/bh-wc-filter-orders-by-coupon/readme.txt

 = Can I translate this in my language? =
 Yep!
 There's only one string to translate, but you can do so :).
 The coupon names are pulled directly from your coupon list, so they can be translated there.

-The text domain to use is `wc-filter-orders`.
+The text domain to use is `bh-wc-filter-orders-to-coupon`.

 = This is handy!
 Can I contribute? =
 Yes you can!
 Join in on our [GitHub repository](https://github.com/bekarice/woocommerce-filter-orders/) and submit a pull request :)